Play Bingo on Tablet Computers

 Plus throw in the fact that most of these are designed with office use in mind and you’ve got a tablet device that you probably shouldn’t use for gaming.

-Android tablets, like the Samsung Galaxy Tab, used to be notoriously fussy when it came to using them for bingo and casino apps with some android bingo sites working on one specific brand and not another.
+Android tablets, like the Samsung Galaxy Tab, used to be notoriously fussy when it came to using them for bingo apps with some android bingo sites working on one specific brand and not another.
 Gambling apps are still not permitted for inclusion on Google Play, though they may be downloaded if you agree to “allow non-marketplace apps” in your tab’s settings.

 Likewise the Google Nexus range: these tablets may look space age and cool but they still suffer from one issue, compatibility.
-It can become quite the headache to start a game or online casino account, invest some time and money into it and then find one day that your device has went in a huff and won’t load up the site anymore.
+It can become quite the headache to start a game or online bingo account, invest some time and money into it and then find one day that your device has went in a huff and won’t load up the site anymore.

 Things have improved significantly with the advent of HTML5 – many new bingo apps can be played directly in your Android tablet’s browser – use Chrome for best results.